 Before bandaging the area after a wash, a thin layer of petroleum jelly, such as Vaseline, may be applied.
 Repeat this method with every wash.

 Do not remove any stitches on your own; best to leave it to the doctor to get it done.
-Heed the doctor’s advice in regards to pain medications, aftercare and other matters pertaining to the care and healing of the wound.
+Heed the doctor’s advice in regard to pain medications, aftercare, and other matters pertaining to the care and healing of the wound.